HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 {{ figure_markup(
   image="fonts-resource-hints-performance-mobile.png",
   caption="resource-hints performance, mobile.",
-  description="A bar chart showing the mobile median first content paint and last content paint (in milliseconds) for different resource-hints settings.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT2Q4hcDGGdclJH2ym0Pp_f8JWvYur_OQFQNkuScJyO7_ZCR1KPZsewL-mEZhxcuRFcde_Mxio8z_8P/pubchart?oid=640692889&format=interactive", sheets_gid="2079638999", sql_file="04_07.font_resource_hints_with_fcp.sql"
+  description="A bar chart showing the mobile median first content paint and last content paint (in milliseconds) for different resource-hints settings: `prerender` has a median FCP of 3,387 ms and median LCP of 7,362 ms, `preload` has 4,900 ms and 8,222 ms respectively, `prefetch` has 4,942 ms and 8,191 ms, `preconnect` has 4,858 ms and 9,131 ms, `none` has 5,825 ms and 10,027 ms, and `dns-prefetch` has 5,908 ms and 9,962 ms.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT2Q4hcDGGdclJH2ym0Pp_f8JWvYur_OQFQNkuScJyO7_ZCR1KPZsewL-mEZhxcuRFcde_Mxio8z_8P/pubchart?oid=640692889&format=interactive", sheets_gid="2079638999", sql_file="04_07.font_resource_hints_with_fcp.sql"